top of page

 After the birth of her son, she established ARCHITECTURE BEFRIENDING CHILDREN, specializing in environments for children,

-Most recently, as a member of Marin Conservation League, she is addressing the current challenges facing society by revisiting Cluster Planning, designed and introduced by her father, urban planner Myron X. Feld in 1959, as a prototype for new development in Raritan Township, NJ.
+Most recently, as a member of Marin Conservation League, she is addressing the current challenges facing the housing shortage in West Marin as well as other rural areas by revisiting Cluster Planning, designed and introduced by her father, urban planner Myron X. Feld, in 1959, as a prototype for new development in Raritan Township, NJ.

 New Idea-1.jpg